Our Mission: Ethical Prison Farms

 A BRIEF HISTORY

 In 2009-2011, Canada’s prison farms were dismantled.
-The Correctional Service of Canada said prison farms “did not reflect labour market demands of today and of the future.”
-In 2016, Prime Minister Trudeau committed to restore prison farms in Kingston Ontario to provide prisoner “skills training.”
+The Correctional Service of Canada (CSC) said prison farms “did not reflect labour market demands of today and of the future.”
+In 2016, Prime Minister Trudeau committed to restore prison farms in Kingston Ontario to provide prisoner “training.”

-In 2018, the federal government allocated $4.3 million over five years for full implementation of an industrial goat dairy farm.
-The decision was later amended to include a commercial cow dairy operation as well.
+In 2018, the federal government allocated $4.3 million over five years for CSC to establish an industrial goat dairy operation.
+The decision was later amended to include a small cow dairy operation.
+The prison milk will be sold to consumer markets for the first time in Canadian history.

 The former prison farms fed prisons.
-The new prison farms, which were mandated to be fully implemented over five years (2018-2023), will focus on commercial milk production.
-Prisoners will factory farm 2200 goats to supply infant formula for the Chinese market.
-While the goat farm has been delayed by multiple failed procurement attempts, a small herd of cows has been added to be milked under research quota, with the milk to be sold commercially to the Dairy Farmers of Ontario.
-As of July 2024, no dairy operations have begun.
+In the new program, prisoners will factory farm thousands of goats to supply infant formula for the Chinese market.
+While the goat farm has been delayed by multiple failures, a small herd of cows has been added to be milked under a research contract with McGill University.
+Milk from the prison research program will be sold commercially through the Dairy Farmers of Ontario.

-In July 2024, Evolve published a full report, based on eight years of investigation and over 38,000 pages of government records, Prison Farms Exposed: Revelations from Access to Information.
+In July 2024, Evolve published a comprehensive report detailing the full story revealed through eight years of investigation and 38,000 pages of government records: Prison Farms Exposed: Revelations from Access to Information.
+A second edition is in development for publication in 2025.